fshost/node-dir/README.md

 # node-dir
-small node.js module to provide some convenience methods for asynchronous, non-blocking recursive directory operations like being able to get an array of all files, subdirectories, or both (with the option to either combine or separate the results), and for sequentially reading and processing the contents all files in a directory recursively, optionally firing a callback when finished.
+Small node.js module to provide some convenience methods for asynchronous, non-blocking, recursive directory operations like being able to get an array of all files, subdirectories, or both (with the option to either combine or separate the results), and for sequentially reading and processing the contents all files in a directory recursively, optionally firing a callback when finished.

-####methods
+#### methods
-for the sake of brevity, assume that the following line of code precedes all of the examples
+For the sake of brevity, assume that the following line of code precedes all of the examples.

     var dir = require('node-dir');

-####readFiles( dir, fileCallback, finishedCallback )
+#### readFiles( dir, fileCallback, finishedCallback )
-sequentially read the content of each file in a directory, passing the contents to a callback, optionally calling a finished callback when complete.
+Sequentially read the content of each file in a directory, passing the contents to a callback, optionally calling a finished callback when complete.

     dir.readFiles(__dirname,
         function(err, content, next) {